pgpkg/pgpkg/README.md

 **pgpkg eliminates the need to write migration scripts for functions, views and triggers**.
 You can simply edit these objects in your regular text editor, and pgpkg will deal with upgrading them.
+If you like, you can even mix SQL files with your regular code, placing like-named files together in your directory tree.

-pgpkg supports traditional, incremental migration scripts for tables, UDTs and other objects.
+pgpkg supports traditional, incremental migration scripts for tables, user-defined types, and other objects.

 You can use pgpkg to manage the schema for a single application, or you can use it to import and manage multiple schemas (coming soon), just like you would include dependencies in